Borovaneca/CarWash/README.md

 * **Interceptor for Banned Users**

 An interceptor is implemented to handle access control for banned users within the application.
-When a user attempts to access restricted resources or endpoints, this interceptor checks whether the user has been banned.
-If the user is identified as banned, access to the requested resource is denied.
+When a registerDTO attempts to access restricted resources or endpoints, this interceptor checks whether the registerDTO has been banned.
+If the registerDTO is identified as banned, access to the requested resource is denied.

 ---